jessieyaros/Graph-Embeddings-for-Functional-Brain-Connectivity-Networks/README.md

 The adjacency matrices are converted into NetworkX graphs, and graph embeddings are created using the GL2vec technique implemented in the karateclub library.

 generate_graph_embeddings_reduced_memory_usage.py breaks up the generation of embeddings into 16 parts, in order to reduce overtaxing memory.
-Once each batch of embeddigns are gerated they are stored in a dataframe.
+Once each batch of embeddings are generated they are stored in a dataframe.

 Script exports all embeddings to a csv, formatted for ease of use in ML projects.
 Ie each embedding is a vector of length 128.
 Each element of the vector is assigned to its own cell.